-Wood is at risk in extreme temperatures.
-I can warp and crack due to expansion and contraction.
+- Wood is at risk in extreme temperatures.
+It can warp and crack due to expansion and contraction.

-If you’re wondering whether you need a climate controlled storage unit, take yourself through this checklist.
+If you’re wondering whether you need a climate controlled storage unit, ask yourself the following questions:

 - Am I storing anything that can discolor, warp, or crack with varying temperatures?